Deep Learning Accelerated Quantum Transport Simulations in Nanoelectronics: From Break Junctions to Field-Effect Transistors: Results

-To understand how the training set size affects model performance, we trained a series of models using varying numbers of configurations (30, 60, 90, 123, 188, 208, 268) randomly sampled from the 14 breaking junction trajectories.
-The prediction accuracy was evaluated using the Spearman correlation coefficient between DeePTB-NEGF and DFT-NEGF transmission spectra, which measures how well two variables can be described by a monotonic function\cite{spearman1987proof}.
-The coefficients are evaluated in the energy range of -0.5 to 0.5 eV with a step of 0.01 eV, utilizing a validation set of 60 configurations from different trajectories to test out-of-distribution generalization.
-As shown in Fig.~\ref{fig:Aumol}(c), both the mean value and standard deviation of the correlation coefficient improve with increasing training set size, reaching a high correlation of 0.912 with 268 configurations.
-The gradually reduced improvement rate suggests that our model has achieved sufficient accuracy in capturing the structural complexity present in the breaking junction process.
+To optimize model performance, we systematically studied the impact of training set size by training models using varying numbers of configurations (30, 60, 90, 123, 188, 208, 268) randomly sampled from the 14 breaking junction trajectories.
+The prediction accuracy was evaluated using the Spearman coefficient~\cite{spearman1987proof} between DeePTB-NEGF and DFT-NEGF transmission spectra in the energy range of -0.5 to 0.5 eV, which measures how well two variables can be described by a monotonic function.
+The coefficients are evaluated utilizing a validation set of 30 configurations from a different trajectory to test out-of-distribution generalization.
+As shown in Fig.~\ref{fig:Aumol}(c), both the mean and standard deviation of the correlation coefficient improve with increasing training set size, reaching a high value of 0.912 with 268 configurations.
+The diminishing rate of improvement suggests that the model performance is approaching convergence.